Highlights from today's COVID-19 media briefing

 KATHMANDU: The Ministry of Health and Population (MoHP), in its regular press briefing, shared the latest COVID-19 updates from across the country, as of today.

-Only two new persons have been added to the red-zone list in the last 24 hours, taking the total number of those in the red zone to 309.
+Five new persons have been added to the red-zone list in the last 24 hours, taking the total number of those in the red zone to 309.
 Contact tracing of those in the red zone is being carried out by the concerned authorities, said Spokesperson Devkota.

 Two additional cases of COVID-19 infection in the country have been reported from Rautahat district.
 A 24-year-old male and another 35-year-old male have tested positive for the contraction.
 Their swab samples were tested at Kathmandu-based National Public Health Laboratory (NPHL).

 It has further been reported that preparations are going on to send both the infected to Narayani Hospital in Birgunj for isolation and treatment.